Fixed points and semifree bordism: Semifree actions

+which do not seem to be otherwise obvious.
+It would be nice to have a combinatorial proof. } }

-On the other hand, clearly these multiplicities are in fact realized by $m_0$ disjoint copies of the standard $(S^2)^n$ of \Cref{eg:repsphere}.
-To realize arbitrary \AID satisfying \eqref{eq:mjchoose}, assume first that $m_0$ is nonnegative, and let $M'$ be the disjoint union of $m_0$ copies of $(S^2)^n$ with the standard orientation of $m_0$, so that for each $j$ the isotropy data contains $m_j = \smash{m_j^+ - m_j^-}$ instances of $(V_j,1)$ and none of $(V_j,-1)$.
-We will realize the isotropy data successfully if we modify $M'$ by adding $m_j^-$ instances each of $(V_j,1)$ and $(V_j,-1)$ for each $j$.
-To handle the case $m_0 < 0$, we simply reverse orientations across the board.
+To realize arbitrary \AID satisfying \eqref{eq:mjchoose}, assume first that $m_0$ is nonnegative, and let $M'$ be the disjoint union of $m_0$ copies of $(S^2)^n$ with the standard orientation, so that for each $j$ the isotropy data contains $m_j = m_{\smash j}^+ - m_{\smash j}^-$ instances of $(V_j,1)$ and none of $(V_j,-1)$.
+We will realize the isotropy data successfully if we can add ${m_{\smash j}^-}$ instances each of $(V_j,1)$ and $(V_j,-1)$ for each $j$, which we can do by taking the disjoint union of $M'$ with $m_{\smash j}^-$ copies of $S(V_j \+ \R)$ from \Cref{eg:repsphere}.
+To instead handle the case $m_0 < 0$, one can simply reverse orientations across the board.
 Thus, up to renaming fixed points, $(V_p,\s_p)_{p \in P}$ is the isotropy data of

 We have proved the following.

 \begin{theorem} Any semifree \AID $(V_p,\sp)_{p \in P}$ satisfying the ABBV identities \eqref{eq:ABBV semifree} is the isotropy data of a compact, oriented, stably complex, semifree $S^1$-manifold $M^{2n}$ with isolated fixed points. \end{theorem}